 Photo : Toshihiro Gamo on Flickr

 For anything simple such as cups, plates, decorations, I recommend on visiting one of Japanese many 100 yen shops.
 They are filled with anything and everything for the low price of just one coin.
 It is hard to really narrow down what you can find because there is just so much what you can find.
-But you can click here for more information!
+But you can click here

 For bigger things for example a brand new camera, TV, laptop, accessories, or anything really.
 Buying online is the best thing to do.
 I have purchased countless goods from online retailers for a substantially cheaper price compared to a regular retail store.
 Do your research before you go out anything on the internet is cheaper.
 If you have family in America you can go as far as to ordering to your family’s or friend’s house in America and having it shipped to Japan in many cases even that is cheaper than purchasing in an actual store.
 The only drawback is the time it takes to get it shipped and finally arrive at your apartment but the savings are worth it at most you will only have to wait 2-3 weeks!